• Skip to primary navigation

 “cheaper, quicker and less hassle than getting the train or driving down the M25 and parking in the center of London”

-With 11 UK airports flying direct to Bratislava or Vienna airport, you really can be with us in a little over 2hrs time.
+With 11 UK airports flying directly to Bratislava or Vienna airport, you can be with us in a little over 2hrs time.

 As our valued patient, one of our complimentary drivers will be waiting at the airport for you holding their “Dental Holiday” sign.
-They will pick you up and drop you off at the dental clinic or your arranged accommodation (depending on what time you arrive).
-Our drivers pick up and drop off on any day at any time – even at the weekends.
+They will pick you up and drop you off at the dental clinic or your arranged accommodation (depending on when you arrive).
+Our drivers pick up and drop off any day, any time, and even at weekends.

 We also return you from the clinic or your local accommodation free of charge to ensure that your trip to us is as hassle-free as possible.

-We recommend that you travel with a family member or friend if possible, as it often makes the journey easier.
-Even if they are not having dental treatment abroad with us, they still can use our free clinic transfer service as well with you.
+We recommend you travel with a family member or friend, which often makes the journey easier.
+Even if they are not having dental treatment abroad with us, they can still use our free clinic transfer service along with you.

 What are the typical flight costs involved?